Search results for

 The Pixel 7a delivers more premium features than ever for under $500, such as wireless charging support, a 90Hz refresh rate display, and a 64MP camera.

 Google’s Pixel A-series has always offered incredible camera chops for the price, and the latest Pixel 7a takes that even further.
-It features the same chipset as Google’s flagship Pixel 7 and 7 Pro, which is a big part of why the camera performance is so great.
+It features the same chipset as Google’s Pixel 7 and 7 Pro, which is a big part of why the camera performance is so great.
 The Tensor G2 processor doesn’t have as much gaming power as Qualcomm’s flagship processor, but it’s specialized in machine learning smarts like post-processing on images.

-Apart from the chipset, the Pixel 7a also saw a big jump in megapixels this year, with a 64MP primary shooter that delivered excellent results in our testing.
+Apart from the chipset, the Pixel 7a also saw a big jump in megapixels, with a 64MP primary shooter that delivered excellent results in our testing.
 Likewise, with the 13MP ultrawide lens.
 Color reproduction and white balance are superb, and the natural bokeh is impressive, but what really puts it over the edge are special features enabled by the processor, like Night Sight, Magic Eraser, Photo/Face Unblur, and more.
 The phone takes excellent point-and-shoot photos, so you don’t have to be a professional photographer to get good results.

 The Pixel 7a punches way above its price thanks to its superb post-processing.